telerik/report-server-docs/dotnet-docs/docker-installation.md

 The first time you open the Report Server you need to configure it as explained in the article [Application Startup]({%slug application-startup%}).

 You may download and watch the whole process from our `reporting-samples` GitHub repository: [SetupRS.NET-Docker.mp4](https://github.com/telerik/reporting-samples/blob/master/VideosRS/SetupRS.NET-Docker.mp4).

+The above approach for starting the RS.NET from the container won't preserve the Storage.
+That said, every time you restart the Docker it will create a new Storage for the Report Server.
+To avoid this, execute the following commands in Powershell from the folder _.\ReportServer\docker-configs_ to start/stop the Report Server:

+1. `docker swarm init`
+1. `.\start-docker-server.bat` to start or `.\stop-docker-server.bat` to stop the server

 ## See Also